cathxrsis/cathxrsis.github.io/posts/2024-08-18-Risk-as-a-Motive.md

 layout: post
 ---

->**Risk** noun - A potential scenario in a project that is recorded in a risk management plan and forgotten about until it manifests as an issue.
+>**Risk** [noun]---A potential scenario in a project that is recorded in a risk management plan and forgotten about until it manifests as an issue.

 I'm being facetious but this doesn't seem too off the mark as a definition in many engineering organisations.
 Risk and risk management are fundamental to systems engineering--after all, Risk Management is one of the ISO 15288 processes which defines its purpose as: